syncfusion-content/blazor-docs/blazor/gantt-chart/top-tier-and-bottom-tier.md

 ---
 layout: post
-title: Top tier and bottom tier timeline cells in Blazor Gantt Chart Component | Syncfusion
+title: Top tier and bottom tier in Blazor Gantt Chart Component | Syncfusion
 description: Checkout and learn here all about Top tier and bottom tier timeline cells in Syncfusion Blazor Gantt Chart component and much more.
 platform: Blazor
 control: Gantt Chart
 documentation: ug
 ---

-# Top tier and bottom tier
+## Top tier and bottom tier

 Gantt Chart component contains two tier layout in timeline, you can customize the top tier and bottom tier using [GanttTopTierSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttTopTierSettings.html) and [GanttBottomTierSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttBottomTierSettings.html) properties.
 Timeline tier's unit can be defined by using `Unit` property and `Format` property was used to define date format of timeline cell and `Count` property was used to define how many unit will be combined as single cell.